 Certain foods or certain dosages will cause diarrhea and upset stomach with impaired digestion.
 This goes especially for veggies, so limit the intake as recommended and keep an eye on the stool of your guinea pigs.

-Other foods will just enhance the lack of vitamins, especially the vitamin C – so never feed your guinea pig forbidden food off of the list, and give it more vitamin C foods for optimal immunity and health.
+Other foods will just enhance the lack of vitamins, especially vitamin C. So, never feed your guinea pig forbidden food off of the list, and give it more vitamin C foods for optimal immunity and health.

-It is not noted that hay and pellets cause health problems in guinea pigs, but only if eaten too much, the only problem is more calories than needed – however, this food item is not a concern, even if overeaten.
+It is not noted that hay and pellets cause health problems in guinea pigs, but only if eaten too much.
+The only problem is when they eat more calories than needed.

-Remember, every day to give your guinea pig hay and pellets, veggies, fruits, and one meal with mixed ingredients from the ones already given, and all in proper dosages – so the guinea pig can be happy, healthy and in great shape!
+Remember, give your guinea pig hay and pellets, veggies, fruits, and one meal with mixed ingredients.
+All should be with proper dosages, so the guinea pig can be happy, healthy, and in great shape!